Your Credit Score

 Take time to understand the costs involved in buying, running and maintaining your Buy to Let property.

 Here are the main day-to-day running costs you’ll need to take into consideration.
-It’s important to remember you are responsible for making the monthly mortgage payments even when the property does not have a tenant.
+It’s important to remember that you are responsible for making the monthly mortgage payments, even when the property does not have a tenant.

 If approved you’ll be given an indication of how much you could borrow.
 Most estate agents need to see this to show that you’re a serious buyer.
 There’s no charge for this, and no obligation to apply for your mortgage with us.
-You’ll need an appointment with one of our Mortgage Advisers to apply for your Agreement in Principle.
+To apply for your Agreement in Principle, you’ll need an appointment with one of our Mortgage and Protection Advisers.
 You can choose to have your appointment in branch or over the phone.

 A maximum tenancy of 3 years is acceptable when the tenancy is in the form of a Department for Communities and Local Government (DCLG) model agreement of September 2014 (or as amended) or the Scottish equivalent or such other replacement tenancies as may be prescribed by legislation from time to time.